danialmahmoudi16/DMPasswordGenerator/README.md

 * Then a for loop is created to chronologically start the numbering from zero using the i = 0 wihtin the loop.
 Additionally the passwordlength being set to be more than zero and the i++ there to increment the varauble i by 1.

 * Finally the return command concludes the code to help bring in the generated password for the user.

+* Here is the link of the deployed application https://danialmahmoudi16.github.io/DMPasswordGenerator/